boginw/P5/report/2 Iteration 1/Design Criteria.md

 * Let $C$ denote the entire car with its components.
 * Let $E$ denote the EV3 computer.
 * Let $M$ denote the Lego large motor.
-* Let $W$ denote a single wheel including tire, of which 4 are required.
+* Let $W$ denote a single wheel including a tire, of which four are required.
 * Let $O$ denote the camera.

 To be able to test multiple prototypes, and to withhold other criteria, a simple design is preferable to achieve better time efficiency.